hyperledger/fabric/docs/source/blockchain.rst

 Hyperledger Fabric smart contracts are written in **chaincode** and are invoked by an application external to the blockchain when that application needs to interact with the ledger.
-In most cases chaincode only interacts with the database component of the ledger, the world state (querying it, for example), and not the transaction log.
+In most cases, chaincode interacts only with the database component of the ledger, the world state (querying it, for example), and not the transaction log.

 Chaincode can be implemented in several programming languages.
 The currently